yalaiseries/aihackathon/README.md

 ## Two-tier access (Public + Members)

-This site is the **participants learning hub** ("mother" hub).
+This site is the **participants learning hub** ("mother" hub) for the **AI (Hackathon) Series — Agentic AI (2026)**.
 Public pages cover what’s needed to understand and register; learning materials and detailed resources are for registered participants.

+Public microsite (for anyone): https://archihackathon.com

 It uses **Netlify Identity** for participant sign-in and a protected Netlify Function for participants-only resources.